-3.6.2 Boundary Expansion to Include the San Francisco - Pacifica Exclusion Area
+Boundary Expansion to Include the San Francisco - Pacifica Exclusion Area

 On August 7, 2012, NOAA published a notice in the Federal Register requesting public comment on a possible expansion of MBNMS in the San Francisco - Pacifica Exclusion Area off San Mateo County (77 FR 46985).
 The public comments received during scoping indicated the potential for significant conflict with existing public and private uses of the area.
-For additional information regarding scoping comments, please see: https://www.regulations.gov/docket?D=NOAA-NOS-2012-0153.
-A comment from the U.S. Coast Guard on the proposed expansion of MBNMS off San Mateo County as well as the proposed expansion of Greater Farallones and Cordell Bank national marine sanctuaries to include an area off of Sonoma and Mendocino Counties (77 FR 75601) indicated that expanding sanctuary discharge regulations to both of the then proposed expansion areas would curtail the U.S. Coast Guard's ability to stay "mission ready"(https://www.regulations.gov/document?D=NOAA-NOS-2012-0228-0143).
+Additional information regarding scoping comments is available.
+A comment from the U.S. Coast Guard on the proposed expansion of MBNMS off San Mateo County, as well as the proposed expansion of Greater Farallones and Cordell Bank national marine sanctuaries to include an area off of Sonoma and Mendocino Counties (77 FR 75601), indicated that expanding sanctuary discharge regulations to both of the then proposed expansion areas would curtail the U.S. Coast Guard's ability to stay "mission ready."